nuxt/nuxt/docs/content/4.examples/3.composables/use-state.md

 ---
-template: Example
+title: "useState"
+description: "useState is an SSR-friendly ref replacement."
+toc: false
 ---

-# `useState`

-`useState` is an SSR-friendly ref replacement.
 Its value will be preserved after server-side rendering and shared across all components using a unique key.

 ::alert{type=info icon=👉}
 Learn more about [useState](/api/composables/use-state).